Why prenuptial agreements are vital

 Many New Jersey couples do not consider prenuptial agreements because they do not like to broach the topic of divorce before the wedding.
 They may think that prenuptial agreements are only signed by people who expect the marriage to fail.
 This mischaracterizes the nature of a prenuptial agreement; the document is more like insurance.

 Many people who sign prenuptial agreements will never need them, and the document will go into a file never to be seen again.
-Those who do end up needing them will be thankful that they signed the agreement because their assets will then be protected during divorce.
+Those who do end up needing them will be thankful that they signed the agreement because their assets will then be protected during a divorce.
 Couples might have some issues discussing prenups, but under certain circumstances, they are a must.

 Those who come into the marriage with money or their own business will need this protection.
 Otherwise, their business could be at risk during a divorce.
 While it may not be romantic, it is intelligent and prudent to negotiate.
 If there is a divorce, the agreement will ensure that the assets remain with the proper person.